goodeggs/bites/src/documents/posts/2014-05-28-you-forgot-about-bfcache.html.md

 ![bfcache?](/images/cosby-huh.gif)

+From the Stack Overflow answer:
+> "[bfcache] is supposed to save complete state of page when user navigates away.
+> When user navigates back with back button page can be loaded from cache very quickly.
+> This is different from normal cache which only caches HTML code."

 It turns out that all browsers support bfcache, but Mobile Safari sometimes needed a little extra help.
 That led us to try something along the lines of this:

 ``` coffee